freejstone/CONGA/docs/pages/tutorial_example.rst

 Tutorial example
 """"""""""""""""

+Once CONGA has been installed in your conda-environment, CONGA can be called as a module using ``python3 -m CONGA``.
 On this page we walk through a simple example of running conga for the three different search programs, Tide, Comet and MSFragger.